greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tmrg-gitlab-generational-understanding_1_1.md

 ---
-title: "TMRG - Generational Understanding"
+title: TMRG - Generational Understanding
-description: "We are the Generational Understanding Resource Group (TMRG) founded in the summer of 2020.
-Learn more!"
+description: We are the Generational Understanding Resource Group (TMRG) founded in the summer of 2020.
+Learn more!
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tmrg-gitlab-generational-understanding_1_1/
+linkTitle: TMRG - Generational Understanding
+type: docs
 ---

 ## Mission